Woman who stole ketchup bottles from NJ restaurant wracked with guilt; returns 2 new bottles to owner

 A customer who claims to have stolen a bottle of ketchup from a New Jersey restaurant was so distraught with guilt that the thief bought two new bottles — and delivered them with a handwritten apology note.

-Described by himself/herself only as "an awful person," the customer dropped off the Heinz bottles with a Walmart receipt and a note, which explained how he/she took the condiments from Perkins Restaurant & Bakery in Forked River, a city roughly 17 miles southwest of Seaside Heights.
+Describing herself as "an awful person," the customer — believed to be a woman by the restaurant's manager — dropped off the Heinz bottles with a Walmart receipt and a note, which explained how she took the condiments from Perkins Restaurant & Bakery in Forked River, a city roughly 17 miles southwest of Seaside Heights.

 OREGON MAN REUNITED WITH NEARLY $23G DISCOVERED IN SHOE BOX AT RECYCLING SORTING FACILITY IN CALIFORNIA